switchboardoperator/switchboard-operator/README.md

       targetRoute: email.send
 ~~~

-The tester should look like:
+The tester should look like (working on a yaml implementation..):

 ~~~json
 {